1936 Marquette Golden Avalanche football team: Duquesne

-Before the largest crowd to ever see Duquesne play at Forbes Field, the Dukes shutout the favored Golden Avalanche 13–0 for their first loss of the season.
-Boyd Brumbaugh was responsible for both of the Dukes' touchdowns.
-The first came on a Brumbaugh pass to Ernie Hefferle on a faked reverse in the first and the second on a three-yard run in the fourth quarter.
+On November 21, Marquette lost to No. 20 Duquesne by a 13–0 score before a crowd of 27,871 at Forbes Field in Pittsburgh.
+It was Marquette's first loss of the season and only the second loss in the combined 1935 and 1936 seasons.
+Duquesne's Boyd Brumbaugh was responsible for both of the game's touchdowns.
+The first came on a Brumbaugh pass to Ernie Hefferle on a faked reverse in the first quarter, and the second on a three-yard run in the fourth quarter..